Click here for COVID-19 (coronavirus) advice for people living with psoriasis and psoriatic arthritis.

 - Hospital and GP appointments

 Clinically extremely vulnerable people can now go to work, if they cannot work from home, as long as the business is COVID-secure.
-Children who have been following shielding measures can return to school when appropriate for their year group.

 - Keeping safe